 4 Brick Court and its members are regulated by the Bar Standards Board.

-Lay and professional clients and those who may be thinking of using our services and would like an indication of our charges, can ask us for a fee quote.
+Anyone who may be thinking of using our services, and would like an indication of our charges, can ask us for a fee quote.
+This applies equally to members of the public as it does to solicitors and licensed access organisations and individuals.

 The types of services offered at 4 Brick Court are: